 A permanent retail location in a mall can cost up to $100,000.00, but there are cheaper outlets too.
 A kiosk or a cart can cost between $2,000.00 and $10,000.00.

-Start-up costs include equipment, licensing, stock, rental, and marketing expenses, amongst others.
+Start-up costs for your retail store include equipment, licensing, stock, rental, and marketing expenses, amongst others.

 What is a good retail business to start?

 - eCommerce Retailer.

 - Handmade Business.

 - Used Bookstore.